 Daiya makes a variety of plant-based cheeses, pizzas, cheesecakes, and other products and can be found in many mainstream grocery stores.

 It’s possible to bake delicious desserts from purely plant-based ingredients using recipes you already have with just a few alterations.
 As with any new endeavor, your first few attempts at plant-based baking might involve some trial and error as you discover which alternatives work best for your specific dish.
-Vegan Baking is a helpful place to start and offers many plant-based recipes for baked goods.

 Baking without Eggs